 Modern technology makes it very easy to set up an automatic savings plan.
 It's often easiest to open a savings account at a bank where you have a checking account and link the two.
 But, you could also link out to a savings account at another bank.
 And you're not limited to just savings accounts.
 You can set up a recurring automatic deposit into an individual retirement account (IRA) or a certificate of deposit (CD) account if the CD allows for additional monthly deposits.

-If you currently have direct deposit through your employer, you will find the easiest (and most effective) way to establish your automatic savings program is to have part of your paycheck directly deposited into your savings account (the rest, as usual, will flow to your checking account to cover your bills).
-It doesn’t matter if it is $10 or $500—simply setting this up automatically will ensure you save money every single time you are paid.
+If you currently have direct deposit through your employer, the simplest and most effective way to establish your automatic savings program is to have part of your paycheck directly deposited into your savings account.
+It doesn’t matter if it is $10 or $500—simply setting this up will automatically ensure you save money every single time you are paid, and the rest, as usual, will flow to your checking account to cover monthly bills and needs.

 How to Make the Most of Your Automatic Savings Plan

 Creating an automatic savings plan is a step in the right direction financially.
 But it's important to make sure you're utilizing it fully.
 You can do that by:

 - Regularly review your budget to determine if you have additional money for savings.

 - Set clear goals for your automatic savings—both for the short- and long-term